redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 app.listen(8080)
 ```

-Alongside this is `api.yaml`, which defines the API we're going to build and provides the information Swagger UI Express needs to render it's UI.
+Alongside this is `api.yaml`, which defines the API we're going to build and provides the information Swagger UI Express needs to render its UI.
 You don't need to mess with it unless you want to add some additional routes.

 The `persons` folder has some JSON files and a shell script.
 The JSON files are sample persons—all musicians because fun—that you can load into the API to test it.
 The shell script—`load-data.sh`—will load all the JSON files into the API using `curl`.